 Continue reading “Retire – Downsize – Work!”

-Since is Alzheimer’s a gradual, degenerative disease, your family has probably been dealing with the situation for some time.
+Since is Alzheimer’s is a gradual, degenerative disease, your family has probably been dealing with the situation for some time.
 Likely your Mom or Dad is in the Middle Stage of the disease and you are handling healthcare/personal care decisions on an ongoing basis.
 Now you are also facing decisions involving your parent’s property such as their financial assets and the family home.
 The steps you take now are critical to achieving a positive outcome for your Mom or Dad and their care.

 Continue reading “My parent has Alzheimer’s.
 Now what?”

 One of the most quoted facts about the Greater Toronto Area (GTA) housing market is the “average selling price”.
 If you look at prices in the first quarter, you will see that the average selling price rose from $737,000 (rounded) in January 2018 to $785,000 (rounded) in March 2018.
 However, there are three surprises hiding within these numbers.